-Visual Disturbance/Visual Stress or Meares-Irlen Syndrome
+Visual Disturbance and Visual Stress

 - Some learners may encounter visual disturbances when reading.
 This may present as: headaches; eye strain; tiredness; print blurring, moving, halo effect, rivering of white space, all of which impeded speed of reading, quality of reading (what can be drawn from the text and higher-order reading development). - Study skills practice can include discussion with the learner to identify if they have any visual disturbances and what can be done to help.
-For example, ways to reduce distortion effect can include consideration of personal preferences for: - font size and style (sans serif fonts e.g. Arial, Calibri, Comic Sans etc.) - coloured paper to reduce glare; change screen colour background - coloured overlays or lenses - ambient lighting type and intensity of light in the space where reading is being done
+For example, ways to reduce distortion effect can include consideration of personal preferences for: - font size and style (sans serif fonts e.g. Arial, Calibri, Comic Sans etc.) - coloured paper to reduce glare; change screen colour background - coloured overlays - ambient lighting type and intensity of light in the space where reading is being done NB: If learners report visual disturbance, it is good practice to recommend that they seek further professional advice even if some of the modifications you suggest do ease matters.
+This helps ensure that the person has full and appropriate professional advice.